 Mash the garlic cloves with a fork and stir to thicken the sauce.
 Salt to taste.
 Serve in individual bowls or eat straight from the pan.
 Great with toasted bread and the rest of your bottle of wine.

-Peaches, apricots, plums, cherries, grapes, plus a large handful of chopped red onion (no garlic), but do not microwave.
+• This recipe is great in the summer with fruit instead of root vegetables.
+Substitute the vegetables with an assortment of firm-fleshed peaches, apricots, plums, cherries, grapes, plus a large handful of chopped red onion (no garlic), but do not microwave.
 Use Mishmish or Tangier in the liquid and reduce the wine to 1/2 cup.
 Can be cooked either in the oven as above, or covered, at a simmer, on the stovetop (in the latter case remove and set aside the skin so it stays crisp).
 Finish with red wine vinegar and chestnut honey and serve with cilantro, mint, and yogurt rice.